 Here is the number that is rounded down at 3 decimal places.

 In this tutorial, I have discussed 3 effective ways to change decimal places in Excel.
 I hope you found this article helpful.
-You can visit our website ExcelDemy to learn more Excel-related content.
 Please, drop comments, suggestions, or queries if you have any in the comment section below.

-- How to Remove Decimals in Excel with Rounding (10 Easy Methods)
+- How to Change Decimal Separator in Excel

-- How to Insert Dot between Numbers in Excel (3 Ways)
+- How to Convert Decimal to Whole Numbers in Excel